geodynamics/aspect/benchmarks/advection/doc/advection.md

 -   Dropping box (`benchmarks/drop_*.prm`): This is a simple 2d box with a prescribed, constant, vertical velocity.
 An initial condition creates a square box with a high temperature, which is advected vertically.
-See Figure&nbsp;[1].
+    See {numref}`fig:benchmark-drop`.

 -   Rotating Shapes: `benchmarks/rotate_shape_*.prm`: A collection of shapes in a 2d box rotated by 360 degrees by a prescribed velocity.
-See Figure&nbsp;[2].
+    See {numref}`fig:benchmark-rotate-shape`.

 Both benchmarks have the identical setup in the temperature and a compositional field.
 The only difference is that the temperature equation